UFC 245: Usman vs. Covington | Event Profile, Full Results & Legacy

 The Build-Up

-Usman vs. Covington was the WW division’s defining rivalry.
-They had been teammates and then bitter enemies, with Covington’s provocative public persona and Usman’s increasing dominance creating a tension that extended well beyond standard title fight promotion.
-Covington had a genuine case as the best WW challenger — a dominant grappler with wrestling credentials and the volume striking to make a 25-minute fight competitive.
-Usman had been champion since his UFC 235 decision over Tyron Woodley and was yet to show a clear weakness.
-The FW title fight between Volkanovski and Holloway was the second chapter of a trilogy; Volkanovski had earned the shot with his UD of Jose Aldo at UFC 243.
-Holloway was defending after three title defences, the last being his 55-second stoppage of Edgar at UFC 240.
+Usman vs. Covington was the WW division's defining rivalry.
+They had been teammates and then bitter enemies, with Covington's provocative public persona and Usman's increasing dominance creating a tension that extended well beyond standard title fight promotion.
+Covington had a genuine case as the best WW challenger.
+The FW title fight between Volkanovski and Holloway was the second chapter of a trilogy; Volkanovski had earned the shot with his win over Jose Aldo at UFC 243.

 Main Event — Usman vs. Covington